-Dana-Thomas House, Springfield - Things to Do at Dana-Thomas House
+Dana Thomas House, Springfield - Things to Do at Dana Thomas House

-Things to Do at Dana-Thomas House
+Things to Do at Dana Thomas House

-Complete Guide to Dana-Thomas House in Springfield
+Complete Guide to Dana Thomas House in Springfield

-About Dana-Thomas House
+About Dana Thomas House

 What to See & Do

-Art Glass Windows
+Sumac Motif Art Glass

-Original Wright Furniture
+Original Wright-Designed Furniture

 Practical Information